inspire-eu-validation/RETIRED-ats-view-wmts/Template.md

 **Purpose**: One or two sentences inlined here: Why this test is necessary?

+**Prerequisites**

+Which other tests must be passed before starting this test?

 **Test method**

 A paragraph of the for describing the test flow.
 Use bullets or any markdown formatting as necessary: